 - Select whether to Fit partitions to entire disk(the target disk partition size will be adjusted automatically to fit the entire disk) or Copy partitions without resizing (the size of the source disk partitions will be used), according to your needs.
 In this example, we will use Fit partitions to entire disk.

-- To improve the performance of your SSD, check the align your partitions to 1MB option.
+- To improve the performance of your SSD, check align your partitions to 1MB.

-- (Professional Edition only) To clone your system disk to the SSD with GPT partition style, check the Use GUID Partition Table for the target disk option.
+- To clone your system disk to the GPT disk, check Use GUID Partition Table for the target disk.

 Step 4: Boot from the Destination Disk

-- To boot your computer from the new disk, change the boot order in the BIOS settings.
+- To boot your computer from the destination drive, change the boot order in the BIOS settings.